brikrey67/rails-views/readme.md

 end
 ```

 > The `require` method ensures that a specific parameter is present.
-Throws an error otherwise.
+It will throw an error if the `require`d parameter is missing.
 The `permit` method returns a copy of the parameters object, returning only the permitted keys and values.

 > **Note** that we encapsulate the `artist_params` in a private method because we only want this available to this particular class and it shouldn't work outside the scope of the controller